bioinformatics-centre/kaiju/README.md

 `-l superkingdom,phylum,class,order,family,genus,species`.

 ### Adding taxa names to output file
-The program `addTaxonNames` appends the name that corresponds to the taxon id in Kaiju's output file as an additional last column to the output.
+The program `kaiju-addTaxonNames` appends the name that corresponds to the taxon id in Kaiju's output file as an additional last column to the output.
 ```
-addTaxonNames -t nodes.dmp -n names.dmp -i kaiju.out -o kaiju.names.out
+kaiju-addTaxonNames -t nodes.dmp -n names.dmp -i kaiju.out -o kaiju.names.out
 ```
 Option `-u` will omit unclassified reads.
 Option `-p` will print the full taxon path instead of just the taxon name.